react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-object.md

 In a stack navigator ([stack](stack-navigator.md) or [native stack](native-stack-navigator.md)), calling `navigate` with a screen name will have the following behavior:

 - If you're already on a screen with the same name, it will update its params and not push a new screen.
-- If a screen with the same name already exists in the stack, it will pop all the screens after it to go back to the existing screen.
+- If you're on a different screen, it will push the new screen onto the stack.
-- If the [`getId`](screen.md#id) prop is specified, and another screen in the stack has the same ID, it will pop any screens to navigate to that screen and update its params instead.
+- If the [`getId`](screen.md#id) prop is specified, and another screen in the stack has the same ID, it will bring that screen to focus and update its params instead.
-- If none of the above conditions match, it'll push a new screen to the stack.

 In a tab or drawer navigator, calling `navigate` will switch to the relevant screen if it's not focused already and update the params of the screen.